-I am a fourth-year PhD student in Department of Statistics at Columbia University.
+I am a fifth-year PhD student in Department of Statistics at Columbia University.
 I am advised by Professor Andrew Gelman.
 Before coming to Columbia I obtained my undergraduate education from Tsinghua University, where I studied Mathematics.

 My general research interest lies in Bayesian statistics and machine learning.
 My recent research involves:

 - Uncertainty in M-open world: how to do model averaging and model evaluation when the models are wrong, cross validation and marginal likelihood, when these model evaluation methods per se are valid and how to remedy.

 - Reliable inference and computation: how to diagnose variational inference and how to improve, metastability in MCMC sampling algorithms, importance sampling and normalization constant.

 - Better inference through a predictive lens: Bayesian procudure is coherent but not automatically optiaml.
 To what extent should we rely on Bayes posterior; can we make better probabilistic predicion from the model that is not even believed to be true?